eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.4 Use Case D: Linkable Pseudonymous Authentication

 This use case considers a case where a single pseudonym must be recognized and able to authenticate towards several different actors.
 That is, instead of having one or multiple pseudonyms pr.
 Relying Party, a user wishes to authenticate with the same pseudonym towards several different relying parties and allow these parties to exchange information based upon this pseudonym.
-I.e., a pseudonym that allowed specific Relying Parties to *link* the authentications.
+I.e., a pseudonym that allow specific Relying Parties to *link* the authentications to provide integrated services in a collaborative way.

 The use case goes as follows:
 1. A User interacts with a Relying Party "A", registers a pseudonym at this Relying Party and may do a series of interactions with this Relying Party.